xbeat/Machine-Learning/README.md

 Pandas provides powerful DataFrame structures for handling tabular data efficiently.
 DataFrames can be created from various data sources including dictionaries, lists, and external files, offering a flexible foundation for data manipulation and analysis.

+## Intuitive Guide to Precision and Recall

+Understanding Precision and Recall

+Precision and recall are fundamental metrics in machine learning for evaluating classification models.
+This implementation demonstrates how to calculate these metrics from scratch using confusion matrix components: True Positives (TP), False Positives (FP), and False Negatives (FN).

 ## Vanishing and Exploding Gradient Problems in Python

 Introduction to Gradient Problems